Need specialist family law advice?

 How do I apply for judicial separation?

-You should apply to the Court using a Form D8 – judicial separation petition.
+You should apply to the Court using a Form D8 – judicial separation application.
 You can download a copy of this form on the Gov.uk website.

 Can I get divorced after being legally separated?